GiorgiGogsadze/GioTours/README.md

 >* [Admin](https://giotours.netlify.app/admin)
 >* [Does not exist](https://giotours.netlify.app/jahsfkw)

-_The project was created for personal portfolio of Giorgi Gogsadze.
+_The project was created for personal portfolio of Giorgi Gogsadze in Summer 2024.
 The information contained in it is completely fictitious._

 ## Technical Side